Inside the editor

 An IClassifier is a mechanism that breaks text into a set of classifications.
 Classifiers must be defined for specific content types and instantiated for specific text buffers.
 Clients must implement IClassifier to participate in text classification.

 A classifier aggregator is a mechanism that combines all the classifiers for one text buffer into just one set of classifications.
 For example, both a C# classifier and an English language classifier could create classifications over a comment in a C# file.
 Consider this comment:

 A C# classifier might label the entire span as a comment, and the English language classifier might classify "produces" as a "verb" and "method" as a "noun".
 The aggregator produces a set of non-overlapping classifications, and the type of the set is based on all the contributions.

 A classifier aggregator is also a classifier because it breaks text into a set of classifications.
 The classifier aggregator also ensures that there are no overlapping classifications and that the classifications are sorted.
 Individual classifiers are free to return any set of classifications, in any order, and overlapping in any way.

 Text formatting is an example of a feature that is built on text classification.
 It is used by the text view layer to determine the display of text in an application.
-The text formatting area is dependent on WPF, but the logical definition of classifications is not.
+The text formatting area depends on WPF, but the logical definition of classifications does not.